Funny Girl nationwide tour features non-Jewish actor as Fanny Brice, reviving Jewface critics - ExBulletin

 The song, If a Girl Isn’t Pretty, for example, contains the lyrics, Is a deviated nose such a crime against the nation? referring to Brice’s body image issues, that she partially solved with one of the first rhinoplasties in the United States.

-And in the song Rat-Tat-Tat-Tat, Brices’ character plays Rockaway’s Jewish cartoon Private Schwartz, who wears a harness equipped with two suggestively placed bagels and sings with an exaggerated Eastern European accent. on how his bagels gave a ride, oy , oy.
+And in the song Rat-Tat-Tat-Tat, Brices’ character plays Rockaway’s Jewish cartoon Private Schwartz, who wears a harness outfitted with two suggestively placed bagels and sings in an exaggerated Eastern European accent about how his bagels gave a ride, oy, oy.

-The content of this show is specifically about the fact that she was not considered a pretty Jewish woman, that she had to change her name and appearance to fit in, that she had to assimilate into because of his Jewish identity, Apple said.
+The content of this show is specifically about the fact that she was not seen as an attractive Jewish woman, that she had to change her name and appearance to fit in, that she had to assimilate because of her Jewish identity, Apple said.
 Having someone who is not Jewish doing this could perpetuate stereotypes.

 Both Axelrod and Apple pointed to actor Bradley Cooper’s casting as Jewish American composer Leonard Bernstein in the upcoming Netflix film Maestro as another example of a Jewface gaffe.
-(The first images of Cooper wearing a prosthetic nose for the role have reignited debate; Silverman is expected to appear in the film.)
+(Early photos of Cooper wearing a prosthetic nose for the role revived the debate; Silverman should appear in the film.)

 The casting decision for the tour follows a 15-month run on Broadway for Funny Girl.
-Beginning in April 2022, Feldstein starred as Fanny Brice in the revival, bringing her childhood dream to life.
+From April 2022, Feldstein played the role of Fanny Brice in renewal, bringing his childhood dream to life.
 (Feldstein’s 3rd birthday party was Funny Girl themed.)

-I truly believe that any Jewish woman who wants to be funny, act and sing owes something to Fanny Brice, she told Jewish Week in New York last year.
+I sincerely believe that any Jewish woman who wants to be funny, act and sing owes something to Fanny Brice, she told the New York Jewish Week Last year.

-But after three months, the production announced that Michele would replace Feldstein after a month-long performance by Jewish actor Julie Benko.
+But after three months, the production announced that Michele would replace Feldstein after a month-long performance by the Jewish actor Julia Benko.

 Under the laws of the Equal Employment Opportunity Commission, it is illegal for a workplace to discriminate against an applicant or employee because of race, religion, sex or gender identity, national origin, age, or disability.
 But the law allows employers to select for aspects of personal appearance if they are essential to fulfill job requirements an indulgence that opens the door to the possibility of casting black actors as black characters, for example.